⮌ back to flashbacks

 "...
 No, of course," he muttered, embarrassed.
 "Sorry, I didn't mean it like that."

 The boy sighed, making a great effort to stand up.
 "That I'll go get groceries with you.
-It's a lot of bags to carry alone."
+It's a lot of bags to carry alone," he said when they were eye to eye.

 There was a second of tension while he prayed she'd allow him to change the subject, for both their sakes.
 The girl seemed uncomfortable for a moment but just shook her head.
 "So you think I can't even carry a couple bags by myself?"